Resource-Aware Quantum Programming with General Recursion and Quantum Control: Main Results

-The unicity of canonical forms is useful to ensure orthogonality is not ill-defined.
-However, orthogonality is undecidable in the general case.
-Indeed, it is as hard as the Universal Halt Problem \cite{Endrullis2009}.
-The reader may look at \cite{niels09computability} for an introduction on the arithmetical hierarchy.
-Note that, to be able to compute the inner product, we have to compute addition, multiplication and nullity check for complex numbers.
+The orthogonality predicate of Definition~\ref{def:orthogonality} is extensionally complete.
+As a consequence, it is undecidable.
+Indeed, it is as hard as the Universal Halting Problem~\cite{EGZ09}, that is $\Pi^0_2$-complete in the arithmetical hierarchy~\cite{Nie09}.
+Orthogonality uses the inner product, which requires computing additions, multiplications, and nullity checks on complex numbers.
 Recall that algebraic numbers are complex numbers in $\mathbb C$ that are roots of a polynomial in $\mathbb Q[X]$, and write their sets as $\bar{\mathbb C}$.
-In the field of algebraic numbers, equality is decidable and product and sum are computable in polynomial time~\cite{HalHarHir05}.
-We thus restrict ourselves to terms that contain only amplitudes $\alpha \in \bar{\mathbb C}$.
+In the field of algebraic numbers, equality is decidable, and product and sum are computable in polynomial time~\cite{HHK05}.
+We thus restrict ourselves to terms that only contain amplitudes $\alpha \in \bar{\mathbb C}$.

 \begin{restatable}[Undecidability of orthogonality]{theorem}{orthoundecide} Deciding orthogonality between two well-typed terms is $\pitwo$-complete. \end{restatable}